TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CustomExtensionRepository/Index.rst

 .. note::

-   This section is only relevant for non-composer-mode installations, as composer-based installations use the download functionality of composer.
+   This section is only relevant for Classic Mode installations, as Composer Mode installations use the download functionality of Composer.

 TYPO3 provides functionality that connects to a different repository type than the "official" TER_ (TYPO3 Extension Repository) to download third-party extensions.